WAdama/nas_shares_info/README.md

 I use in this script custom units which show the share use in giga bytes.
 I wanted to use standard units from the custom sensor but I can't got it running to show correct values.

+The version for BTRFS uses the standard units from PRTG.

 ![Screenshot1](https://github.com/WAdama/nas_shares_info/blob/master/images/nas_shares_info_sensor.png)